monimesl/pulserl/README.md

 Fetch, compile and start the erlang shell.

-_Note: Pulserl uses `default` and `Exlcusive` as the default subscription name and type.
+_Note: Pulserl uses `pulserl` and `Shared` as the default subscription name and type.
  So, if that subscription (not the consumer) under the topic `test-topic` does not exists, we make sure in this example to create it first by creating the consumer before producing any message to the topic._